vinyll/django-imagefit/README.md

 #### Cache

 Because resizing an image on the fly is a big process, django cache is enabled by default.

+Therefore you are strongly invited to set your imagefit cache preferences to False for local developement.

 You can customize the default cache preferences by overriding default values described below via settings.py :

     IMAGEFIT_CACHE_ENABLED = True
     IMAGEFIT_CACHE_BACKEND_NAME = 'imagefit'